PreyMaTU/DST-24S/Feedback.md

 - 2.3.3_03: -0,5 Plugin callbacks should be executed in separate threads (Either use a new Timer instance for each aspect or utilize threads to ensure that the plugin callbacks are executed in separate threads.)

 I do not agree with the last point.

+## Assignment 3

+The feedback from assignment 1 was incorporated into the codebase.